 Pursuing a graduate education can be consuming.
 Navigating a new country?
 Well, that can be a greater challenge.
 International Students Services in the Center for International Affairs provides resources for new students to make your move to Cleveland seamless.
 See our Application FAQs for more application information.

 Academic English Proficiency Program (AEP)

 The AEP Program is designed for promising international graduate students to receive English language development needed to raise language scores on the TOEFL or IELTS tests exams.
-Students will be admitted provisionally and will take 1-2 full time (9 credit hours) modules depending on their language score.
-Students must finish all requirements for the program and score a 90 or above on the TOEFL at the end of the module in order to be fully admitted to the program.
+Students will be admitted provisionally and will take one full time (9 credit hours) module depending on their language score.
+Students must finish all requirements for the program and score the equivalent of a 90 or above on the TOEFL at the end of the module in order to be fully admitted to the program.
 After successfully completing the course, you will also receive a Certificate to list on your resume at the conclusion of the program.